rust-lang/rfcs/text/0000-types-team.md

 In general, each active initiative coordinates its own activity.
 For team-wide, cross-initiative communication, the team currently has a single weekly meeting which serves two purposes:

 * The first meeting of the month is the **planning meeting**, in which we review status updates and schedule the topics to cover in the remaining meetings of that month.
-* Subseqent meetings are **deep dive meetings**, in which we spend 60-90 minutes doing a deep read through a PR, design document, or other material and having team-wide discussion.
+* Subsequent meetings are **deep dive meetings**, in which we spend 60-90 minutes doing a deep read through a PR, design document, or other material and having team-wide discussion.

 These meetings are currently held on Zulip.